tusharjois/socioty/artifact.md

 - `export_sh` this variable is the location of the "export-esp.sh" script
 - `device<n>` the device variables are the ESP32 boards connected to your machine. `/dev/tty.xxxx` is the typical location.
-Commented out variables are shown for an example.
+Commented-out variables are shown as an example.
+- Depending on your OS, you may need to modify permissions to write to the serial device (if you don't have permissions to the group the device is under)

 ### Testing the Environment
 The Docker container will fail to build if there is an issue with the first two parts of the environment.
-The ESP32 toolchain will return an error is there is an issue with the third part of the environment.
+The ESP32 toolchain will return an error if there is an issue with the third part of the environment.

 ## Artifact Evaluation